snuids/nyx/troubleshooting.md

 ## Checking disk

-Elastic search will not behave porperly if the fill percentage of the disk is greater than 75 %.
+Elastic search will not behave properly if the fill percentage of the disk is greater than 75 %.

 It is possible to check the linux partition fill using the following command: